micahvandegrift/micahvandegrift.github.io/CV.md

 Employment
 ==========
+2018 - Present | Open Knowledge Librarian, North Carolina State University

+Build programs, relationships, and communications around open as a core and defining principle of the current era.

-2016 - Present | Director of Digital Scholarship, Florida State University
+2016 - 2018 | Director of Digital Scholarship, Florida State University

 Direct and manage activities, programs, and projects in the Office of Digital Research and Scholarship.
 Plan, coordinate, and expand the digital scholarship portfolio for the entire library organization.